-Do peloton scenic rides have auto resistance?
-As a whole, the peloton scenic rides don’t have auto resistance.
+What I don’t like is that the peloton scenic rides don’t have auto resistance.
 However, some of the distance scenic rides do have auto cadence, where you can see the screen changes based on your cadence.

 Now let’s talk about the benefits that come from using the peloton auto-follow feature.

-- Save time – Letting the peloton set up the resistance automatically saves you a lot of time on having to adjust the resistance manually, especially for the rides like Intervals and climbs where you have to change resistance frequently.
+No need to adjust the resistance manually, especially for the rides like Intervals and climbs where you have to change resistance frequently.

-Not having to reach down and mess around with the manual resistance helps you stay focused on the rides and prevent unnecessary distractions.
+Not having to reach down and mess around with the manual resistance helps me stay focused on the rides and prevent unnecessary distractions.

 This is good for people who need extra motivation and don’t usually increase their resistance as they should.

-Exercise is meant to be slightly uncomfortable and I know many people who will do everything they can to make every ride an easy ride.
-Using the auto-follow pushes you out of your comfort zone.
+I believe that exercise is meant to be slightly uncomfortable and I know many people who will do everything they can to make every ride an easy ride.

 However, as mentioned before, there are also some limitations of the auto-follow feature.

 People who are already experienced and trained may find this feature unnecessary because the overall class intensity may be too easy.

 People who just start their journey with the peloton and never trained before may find it too difficult to match their effort level with the auto-follow.

 If you’re the kind of person who cannot stand the lagging feedback, you may want to switch to manual resistance.

-As you can see, some people say the feature is useless, whereas others say it’s a gamechanger.
+As you can see, some people say the feature is useless, whereas others say it’s a game-changer.
 I personally love to use it on the days when I just want to have a nice experience and immerse myself in the class.